Fuel dumping: Types of aircraft

 Since most twin jet airliners can meet these requirements, most aircraft of this type such as the Boeing 737 (all models), the DC-9/MD80/Boeing 717, the A320 family and various regional jet ("RJ") aircraft do not have fuel dump systems installed.
-In the event of an emergency requiring a return to the departure airport, the aircraft circles nearby in order to consume fuel to get down to within the maximum structural landing weight limit, or, if the situation demands, simply lands overweight without delay.
+In the event of an emergency requiring a return to the departure airport, the aircraft circles nearby in order to consume fuel to get down to within the maximum structural landing weight limit, or, if the situation demands, simply land overweight without delay.
 Modern aircraft are designed with possible overweight landings in mind, but this is not done except in cases of emergency, and various maintenance inspections are required afterwards.

-Long-range twin jets such as the Boeing 767 and the Airbus A300, A310, and A330 may or may not have fuel dump systems, depending upon how the aircraft was ordered, since on some aircraft they are a customer option.
-Three- and four-engine jets like the Lockheed L-1011, McDonnell Douglas DC-10 / MD-11, Boeing 747 and Airbus A340 usually have difficulty meeting the requirements of FAR 25.119 near maximum structural takeoff weight, thus most of those have jettison systems.
+Long-range twin jets such as the Boeing 767 and the Airbus A300, A310, A330, and A350 may or may not have fuel dump systems, depending upon how the aircraft was ordered, since on some aircraft they are a customer option.
+However, Boeing's larger long-range twin jets such as the Boeing 767-400ER, 777 and 787 always have a fuel dump system.
+Three- and four-engine jets like the Lockheed L-1011, McDonnell Douglas DC-10 / MD-11, Boeing 747, and Airbus A340 and A380 usually have difficulty meeting the requirements of FAR 25.119 near maximum structural takeoff weight, thus most of those have jettison systems.
 A Boeing 757 has no fuel-dump capability as its maximum landing weight is similar to the maximum take-off weight.